 Irrespective of how you perceive Snowden – a patriot or a traitor – his revelations did bring to the surface the issue of government-led mass spying like never before.

 Greenwald gives us an impressionistic chronicle of events flowing from Snowden’s leaks.
-The first third of the book reads like an investigative thriller with the author himself in the thick of the action.
+The first third of the book reads like an investigative thriller.
+The author himself in the thick of the action.
 Cryptographic software, air-gapped laptops, cell phones that can be tapped even when they are switched off, and a soon to be an enemy-of-the-state figure on the run, are all but a few ingredients that make the first few chapters an enthralling read.
-Greenwald’s narrative also evokes anxiety and a sense of unease in the mind of the reader, especially, about Snowden’s guarded intentions.
+Greenwald’s narrative also evokes anxiety in the mind of the reader, especially, about Snowden’s guarded intentions.

-An implied notion the author repeatedly propagates throughout the book is that we are all guinea pigs in the hands of the government.
+The author repeatedly propagates an implied notion throughout the book.
+He alludes that we are all guinea pigs in the hands of the government.
 To paraphrase the author, when a government sets out on a ruthless, punitive pursuit, you can’t imagine the extent it will go to achieve those ends.

 From tracking down mainly suspicious lurkers, the US government allegedly gave the NSA a free hand to go all out on its mission of information surveillance.
 And, to make it all look legit, the FISA (foreign intelligence surveillance act) court – a rubber stamp institution in the author’s view – abetted the NSA by giving blanket authorizations to target anyone, even its own citizens.

-The PPT slides in the second third of the book prove a little too tedious to absorb, but even a cursory glance through a few can cause a good amount of disquiet.
-Apparently, the most prized set of documents in Snowden’s archives was the PRISM files which delineated furtive agreements between the NSA and top US internet firms, including the big 4 – Google, Facebook, Apple and Microsoft, allowing the NSA to snoop directly into their servers with no interaction with respective company’s staff.
+The PPT slides in the second third of the book appear too tedious to absorb.
+But a cursory glance through a few can cause a good amount of disquiet.
+Apparently, the most prized set of documents in Snowden’s archives was the PRISM files which delineated furtive agreements between the NSA and top US internet firms, including the big 4 – Google, Facebook, Apple and Microsoft.
+These agreements allowed the NSA to snoop directly into their servers with no interaction with respective company’s staff.
 Yes, that’s so much for those your-information-is-safe-with-us spiels.

 The final section comprises the author’s critique of the state of journalism in the US.
 Greenwald flays the Washington Post and the New York Times for toeing the government line.
 A practice he calls consultative journalism.